 - Repeats words or phrases over and over

-- Is focused on parts of objects, like wheels
+- Focused on parts of objects, like wheels

 - Gets upset with minor changes